 - Make it gluten-free by using gluten-free oats and grains

 - Best oats for making muesli?
-I like to use old fashioned or large flake oats.
-Steel-cut oats can be used, but you will have to soak it longer before eating.
+I like to use old-fashioned or large flake oats.
+Steel-cut oats can be used, but you will have to soak them longer before eating.

 - You can change the basic ratio to suit your preference.
 This is one of those recipes that you cannot mess up.